Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 **Note:** The `vagrant box add metadata.json` should be executed only if there is no image in the local repository, or if there is a new version of the image and a fresh one is required.

+### Generating an SHH Key
-- Make sure you have a private SHH key locally stored in the correct location.
+Make sure that you have a private SHH key locally stored in the correct location.
   * If you are using Cygwin, your private key has to be in `~/.ssh/id_rsa`.
-  * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh`

-If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
+  * If you are using PowerShell or CMD, your private key has to be in `%USERPROFILE%\.ssh` If you don't have a private key, you can use `PuTTYgen.exe` to generate one.
 Notice that the private key should not be password protected.
 To generate a key, please follow the instructions here: [Puttygen Instructions](https://www.ssh.com/ssh/putty/windows/puttygen)